If you’re thinking of buying a van, you’re far from alone - so here’s what you need to know.

 With any van, ignore at your peril rattling, knocking or other strange sounds from the engine or other areas and always keep your breakdown cover up to date.

 Even if you’re mechanically-minded, the relatively simple task of changing a tyre can, due to their weight and size, be more difficult compared to that of a car, and you might be glad of roadside assistance.

 In 2018, VanGuide.co.uk rated the VW Transporter as the fastest van in the UK, recording a speed of 0-62mph in under nine seconds.
 It was followed by the Mercedes-Benz Vito and the Peugeot Expert in second and third place, with the Renault Trafic and Ford Transit also making the top five.

 Speed may be a consideration if you do lots of long-distance or motorway driving in your van, but remember that on some roads you’re subject to a lower speed limit than cars; 50mph on single carriageways and 60mph on dual carriageways, as opposed to 60mph and 70mph respectively.

 Remember, too, that your van might need a bigger turning space and stopping distance than you at first realise, so your focus should always be on driving from A to B as safely, not as speedily, as possible!
 Don’t forget, penalty points for speeding will often bump up the cost of your van insurance.

 When you buy a van, it’s essential to get the right van insurance to cover your driving plans.
-Van insurance categories don’t compare like-for-like with car insurance; for example, if you want business or commercial van insurance, you may find you need own goods or haulage cover to adequately suit your needs.
+Van insurance categories don’t compare like-for-like with car insurance; for example, if you want business or commercial van insurance, you may find you need own goods or carriage of goods for hire and reward cover to adequately suit your needs.